HiddenHarmsHub/comparative-judgement-interface/docs/admin.md

 The admin dashboard can be accessed at <http://localhost:5001/admin>.
 If there is a study currently active the left hand column will show some key information from the current study such as how many participants have registered and how many comparisons have been recorded.
-If any data is available for the current study, a button will be present to download a copy of the data.
+If any data are available for the current study, a button will be present to download a copy of the data.

 ### Additional page editing